raganwald/JQuery-Combinators/README.md

 (`increment_captured_display.curry('white')` returns a function that updates the display of captured stones of the appropriate colour).
 Without the Kestrel, we'd have to assign things to extra variables and the code would be less "JQuery-like."
 With the Kestrel, we can treat our own functions as if they were built-in JQuery methods that chain.

-(The Kestrel is called "Tap" in Ruby, and [Jiayong Ou][jou] has written a kestrel called `tap`.
+(The Kestrel is called "Tap" in Ruby, and [Jiayong Ou][jou] has written a kestrel called [tap][tap].
 I'd use it, if it wasn't for the fact that JQTouch also uses `tap` as a JQuery method for handling a tap event on mobile devices.)

 The Thrush
 ---